 Cash advance interest rates can be much higher than the interest rate your credit card issuer charges for purchases — and since cash advances don’t come with grace periods, that interest starts accruing right away.
 Interest charges on a cash advance can seriously add to your debt, especially if you carry a balance on your credit card from month to month.

 The third drawback of a cash advance has to do with your credit score.
 Taking out a cash advance will lower your available credit, so be prepared for your credit score to go down.
+In other words, if the balance is not paid off and interest begins to accrue immediately, your credit utilization rate will go up and your credit score will go down.
 You can also expect lenders to view you as more of a credit risk, since people generally only request cash advances when they don’t have enough money in their checking account to cover an expense that requires cash.

 Alternatives to a cash advance

 If you need cash but don’t want to pay the extra expenses associated with a cash advance, you have a few options.
-If you have a debit card, you can withdraw money from an ATM without having to pay a cash advance fee, if you use an ATM in your bank’s network.
-You can also visit a bank branch and cash a check in-person.
+If you have a debit card, you can withdraw money from an ATM without having to pay a cash advance fee, as long as you use an ATM in your bank’s network.
+You can also visit a bank branch and cash a check in person.

 Lastly, you might want to consider a personal loan.
-If you need cash quickly but don’t want to deal with the high cost of a cash advance, a personal loan can get you the money you need at a much more reasonable interest rate — as of this writing, the average personal loan interest rate is 11.25%.
+If you need cash quickly but don’t want to deal with the high cost of a cash advance, a personal loan can get you the money you need at a much more reasonable interest rate — as of March 15, 2023, the average personal loan interest rate is 10.81 percent.
 When you take out a personal loan, you’ll receive a lump sum of money that you can use to pay rent, pay off medical bills or cover other types of expenses that require cash.